mmbman/Katagiri/1979-06-13-Fukanzazengi-Lecture5.md

 That's why Dogen Zenji says, "From the first, dullness [and] distractions are struck aside."
 That means, drop off, from the first.
 Sort of [like] striking Gensha's toes on the rock.
 Can you imagine?
 Is that clear?
 You should understand *this*.

 We get use [out] of looking at the before striking and after striking – that is very common.
 But we don't pay attention to the striking itself.
 Striking itself is no striking, because no thought.
 Striking from where?
-From where does the striking comes?
-"I hear the striking comes" [is] already idea.
+From where does the striking come?
+"I hear the striking come" [is] already [an] idea.
 [The] idea comes [as] the result of you [being] present right in the middle of striking.
 At that time, no striking.
 Completely become one: rock, and your toes, and nails are completely unified.
 Perfect.

 **Same person**: Roshi?